-- (a) notice has been given by delivering it in writing or by electronic mail to the Monitoring Officer no later than midday seven twelve clear working days before the day of the meeting; or - (b) the question relates to urgent matters, they have the consent of the Councillor to whom the question is to be put and the content of the question is given to the Monitoring Officer by 9 am on the day of the meeting. - (c) Details of questions submitted by Councillors on notice will be circulated to Executive members immediately after the deadline has passed.
+- (a) submitted the question in writing to the question to the Monitoring Officer no later than midday seven-twelve clear working days before the day of the meeting; or - (b) the question relates to urgent matters, they have the consent of the Councillor to whom the question is to be put and the content of the question is given to the Monitoring Officer by 9 am on the day of the meeting. - (c) details of questions submitted by Councillors on notice will be circulated to CabinetExecutive Members immediately after the deadline has passed.